-Additional Enhancements to the Annual Statistics Web Portal: The following enhancements to the Web Portal tools and capabilities have been completed since the 2010 Annual Report:
+Enhancements to the Annual Statistics Web Portal: The following enhancements to the Web Portal tools and capabilities have been completed since the 2011 Annual Report:

-• A new set of tools allowing the Editor(s) to re-open individual surveys for a library wishing to revise (e.g., correct) and annotate questions from past/closed surveys [This capability will be implemented this year after we confirm the Committee member editing procedures and responsibilities.]

-- Changed the process for closing completed Salary Surveys so the Committee editors do not receive confusing messages. - Enhanced the ability for users to scroll through the response options for all matrix questions, including the Salary Survey. - Created an Associate Editor role in the Portal with the same capabilities as the Editor role. - [Will be ready for members to use in late March 2012] The data analysis tool has been enhanced to make it possible to 1) combine numeric data from more than one survey; 2) build peer library groups based on similar (exact or within a range) responses to one or more questions in one or more surveys.
+- A new set of tools allowing the Editor(s) to re-open individual surveys for a library wishing to revise (e.g., correct) and annotate questions from past/closed surveys [This capability will be implemented this year after we confirm the Committee member editing procedures and responsibilities.] - Changed the process for closing completed Salary Surveys so the Committee editors do not receive confusing messages. - Enhanced the ability for users to scroll through the response options for all matrix questions, including the Salary Survey. - Created an Associate Editor role in the Portal with the same capabilities as the Editor role. - The data analysis tool has been enhanced to make it possible to 1) combine numeric data from more than one survey; 2) build peer library groups based on similar (exact or within a range) responses to one or more questions in one or more surveys. - Automate the formatting of the survey results Excel spreadsheets to speed up the final editing for the print version of the Annual Statistics - Add a "Forgot Password?" that allows authorized users to update a forgotten password directly on the Portal website

-The following are additional enhancements that have been proposed, for which the Committee will set priorities for completion in 2012:
+The following are additional enhancements that have been proposed, for which the Committee will set priorities for completion in 2013:

-- Automate the formatting of the survey results Excel spreadsheets to speed up the final editing for the print version of the Annual Statistics - Program the Salary data regression analysis into the Portal and create the summary data table from this analysis for the print version of the Annual Statistics - Complete a number of minor formatting and editing tools changes to streamline the viewing and use of data from completed surveys in the Portal - Program a single sign-on to the Web Portal from the AAHSL Memberclicks website - Add a "Forgot Password?" that allows authorized users to update a forgotten password directly on the Portal website - Develop a spreadsheet template that libraries can use throughout the year to collect, total and upload numeric survey data to the Portal automatically. - Provide additional links from within the Portal to other Websites and data analysis tools relevant to users of the AAHSL Annual Statistics. - Develop tools for member libraries to generate special one-time reports on regional or local sub-groups of libraries and to support the export of data for authorized researchers. - Develop more sophisticated summary reports for complex matrix data survey questions such as those that collected the e-resources licensing and use data in the 33rd Edition Annual Statistics survey - Add additional earlier years of retrospective survey data to the Portal
+- Program the Salary data regression analysis into the Portal and create the summary data table from this analysis for the print version of the Annual Statistics - Complete a number of minor formatting and editing tools changes to streamline the viewing and use of data from completed surveys in the Portal - Program a single sign-on to the Web Portal from the AAHSL Memberclicks website - Develop a spreadsheet template that libraries can use throughout the year to collect, total and upload numeric survey data to the Portal automatically. - Provide additional links from within the Portal to other Websites and data analysis tools relevant to users of the AAHSL Annual Statistics. - Develop tools for member libraries to generate special one-time reports on regional or local sub-groups of libraries and to support the export of data for authorized researchers. - Develop more sophisticated summary reports for complex matrix data survey questions such as those that collected the e-resources licensing and use data in the 33rd Edition Annual Statistics survey - Add additional earlier years of retrospective survey data to the Portal